 – Internet of things (IoT);

-– IMT-2020;
+– IMT-2020, IMT-2030 and beyond;

 – short-range devices;

-– emerging telecommunication/ICT technologies (e.g. 5G and satellite constellations).
+– emerging telecommunication/ICT technologies

+- Unmanned Aerial Vehicles (UAVs)/Drones

 11 Innovative ways of spectrum licensing

 As part of smart government, public services are increasingly being offered over mobile and online platforms.
 The process of spectrum licensing can also be automated, and the process of receiving requests for spectrum use and licensing can be made available online and on smart devices.
 Innovative ways of spectrum licensing such as light licensing and authorized shared access/licensed shared access could have potential to improve the efficiency of spectrum utilization.
-Training and national experiences can be offered to the developing countries in order for them to benefit from the experience of countries that have deployed such systems including the licensing regimes
+Training and national experiences can be offered to the developing countries in order for them to benefit from the experience of countries that have deployed such systems including the licensing regimes, frequency surrender and frequency leasing methods.

 12 Assistance with interference caused by devices in derogation of national spectrum allocations